-- A single leadership team providing vision and continuity from Nursery to Year 6; - The opportunity to build partnerships with children, parents and families over a longer period of time. - Working in partnership as one school within the community. - A single larger staff team would provide a wider range of expertise and greater resilience. - The potential to attract from a wider pool of teaching and support staff due to greater career opportunities provided by an all through primary school.
+- A single leadership team providing vision and continuity from Nursery to Year 6; - The opportunity to build partnerships with children, parents and families over a longer period of time. - Working in partnership as one school within the community. - The potential to attract from a wider pool of teaching and support staff due to greater career opportunities provided by an all through primary school. - Greater flexibility in staffing - A single Ofsted inspection programme rather than both schools being inspected on a regular cycle.